Covid-19 disruption and applying in Sept/Oct 2021

-We understand that it is difficult to complete work experience at the moment and that there are fewer opportunities available.
-Please do not be concerned about this in the context of a future application.
-We will obviously understand that applicants who apply next year may have had limited work experience opportunities (this will affect a lot of students).
-Please also be assured that none of our courses require work experience before the start (not even Medicine).
-There are a range of ways to explore your interest in a subject, and work experience is only one of them.
+We understand that depending on current circumstances in your country, it may be difficult to complete work experience at the moment and that there may have been fewer opportunities available in the run-up to applications this year.
+If you wanted to do Work Experience, please do not be concerned about this as we will obviously understand that applicants may have had limited work experience opportunities (this will affect a lot of students) and there are no requirements (work experience is only one of many ways to explore a subject).

 A second point: here at Cambridge we have long vacations between our intensive eight-week terms, so if you would find it helpful to get some work experience once you have started a degree here, there will be time to do that.
 We have a very helpful careers service that helps current students to find placements during their degree (as well as careers after graduation).

 Thank you for reading.
-We hope that this page has been helpful - we encourage you to refer back to it for further updates as we progress through the year.
+We hope that this page has been helpful - we encourage you to refer back to it for further updates as we progress through the application process, especially if your local circumstances are difficult.
 We would also like to wish you our sincere best wishes in these difficult times.